peterwilliams97/twitter_bot/README.md

 do_label.py
 -----------
-[do_label.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_label.py) is used to label tweets as indicating tweeter has a papercut.
-It creates a text file of tweets where each line has a placehold for classification and the text of the tweet.
+[do_label.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_label.py) is used to label tweets as whether tweeter has a papercut or not.
+It creates a text file of tweets where each line has a placeholder for classification and the text of the tweet.
 e.g.

     ? | If I see one more back to school commercial I'm giving my eyes a paper cut.
     ? | i got lemon on my finger and it stings .-. stupid paper cut -.-

-You should edit this file and replce the ? with the correct classfication.
+You should edit this file and replace the ? with the correct classfication.
 e.g.

     n | If I see one more back to school commercial I'm giving my eyes a paper cut.